discordextremelist/website/README.md

 ### Compiling

-When you first start DEL, and every time you make a change to any of the `.ts` files, you will need to run the `npm run compile` command.
+When you first start DEL, and every time you make a change to any of the `.ts` files, you will need to run the `npm run compile` command (unless using `npm run dev`).

 ### Production

-We recommend when running DEL in production you use the `npm run pm2` command, however you can still run DEL using the standard `npm run start` command.
+We recommend when running DEL in production you use the `npm run pm2` command, you can also still run DEL using the standard `npm run start` command.

 ### Development/Testing

-We recommend you run DEL using the `npm run start` command.
+We recommend you run DEL using the `npm run start` command, you can also run DEL using the `npm run dev` command but due to compiling on file save, this isn't *always* a good idea.